jakubmikita/Requirements/README.md

 * Function collisions
 * Class collisions

-You can add also your own checks.
+You can add also your own custom checks.
 See the example below.

-It doesn't brake the user action, ie. activating many plugins at once.
-Will just display a message in admin area:
+It doesn't break the user action, such as activating many plugins at once.
+It will simply display a notice in the admin area:

 ![Requirements in WP Admin](https://www.wpart.co/img/requirements.png)